airbrake/airbrake/README.md

 See SUPPORTED_RAILS_VERSIONS for a list of official supported versions of Rails.

-Please open up a support ticket ( http://help.airbrake.io ) if you're using a version of Rails that is listed above and the notifier is not working properly.
+Please open up a support ticket ( http://help.airbrake.io ) or submit a new github issue if you're using a version of Rails that is listed above and the notifier is not working properly.

 Javascript Notifer